Agriculture H-1B Sponsorship Jobs in Florida

 Get Access To All Jobs

-Job Roles in Agriculture in Florida
+H-1B Agriculture Job Roles in Florida

 Sales50 jobs

-Account Management38 jobs
+Account Management39 jobs

-Customer Service & Support22 jobs
+Customer Service & Support30 jobs

-See all 173+ Agriculture Florida jobs
+See all 100+ Agriculture H-1B Jobs in Florida

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture Florida roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Agriculture H-1B Sponsorship Jobs in Florida: Frequently Asked Questions

 Which agriculture companies in Florida sponsor H-1B visas?

-Florida's largest agricultural employers with H-1B sponsorship history include U.S. Sugar Corporation and Florida Crystals in the Clewiston area, Duda Farm Fresh Foods based in Oviedo, and Tropicana and other citrus processors operating across Central Florida.
+Florida's largest agricultural employers with H-1B visa sponsorship history include U.S. Sugar Corporation and Florida Crystals in the Clewiston area, Duda Farm Fresh Foods based in Oviedo, and Tropicana and other citrus processors operating across Central Florida.
 University-affiliated research operations, such as IFAS at the University of Florida, also regularly sponsor H-1B positions in plant science and agricultural research.

 Which cities in Florida have the most agriculture H-1B sponsorship jobs?